When should I run PaperCut on an External Database?

 If you receive an “Out of Memory Error” running large reports, this can indicate that the internal database doesn’t have enough memory resources to complete the operation.
 External databases are better at handling large data and will not encounter these issues.

 You should also ensure that your system has enough RAM.
 We recommend at least 2GB of RAM for busy servers.
-For more information on memory and PaperCut see the following KB article: Increasing the Memory Available to PaperCut NG and PaperCut MF
+For more information on memory and PaperCut see the following KB article: Managing the amount of memory used by PaperCut NG/MF

 Locking or Deadlock Errors